gingerbeardman/gingerbeardman.github.io/_posts/2021-07-30-playdate-1-bit-illustration-postmortem.md

 Afterwards I grouped all those shapes and used the Point Rotate external tool to rotate the group by an arbitrary amount until it looked like a fun enough jaunty angle.

-Next, in the Layers manager I set the shape layer to be greyed out and created a new layer to do some drawing.
+Next, in the Layers Manager I set the shape layer to be greyed out and created a new layer to do some drawing.
 I used the Paintbrush tool with small circular brush to draw over the shapes by hand, erasing any mistakes and redrawing some sections of lines until I was happy.

 ### Colouring